mgilbert311/ReadyQueue/proj1/README.md

 Evan Carlin
 Mark Gilbert

-Evan - Right now we have a lot of the framework set up, not much has been debugged .
-We need to finish the removal of an arbitrary entry.
-We also need to finish system/ready.c and system/resched.c
+Evan - Right now we have a lot of the framework set up, not much has been debugged.
+I think the errors come from the incorrect syntax for dereferencing pointers.

 This project implements a Ready Queue in the Xinu operating system.